Castle Combe in the Cotswolds – ultimate guide to visiting

 Castle Combe is surrounded by beautiful rolling Cotswold countryside with lots of walking options.

-A favourite walk for many is the circular walk from Castle Combe to Nettleton Shrub finishing back in the village.
+A favourite walk for of mine is the circular walk from Castle Combe to Nettleton Shrub finishing back in the village.
 It is about three miles and fairly easy.

 Don’t forget your picnic from The Little Picnic Shop!